Close

 In order to see how this medication works in the body, let’s begin with what amoxicillin actually does.

 Amoxicillin fights bacterial infections by interfering with how bacteria grow and spread.
-Here’s how it works and why it’s commonly used in veterinary care:
+Here is how it works and why it is commonly used in veterinary care:

-• Disrupts bacterial walls: It breaks down the bacteria’s cell walls, stopping the infection from spreading and helping your dog’s immune system fight back.
+• Disrupts bacterial walls: It breaks down bacteria’s cell walls, stopping the infection from spreading.

 • Acts quickly: It usually begins working within a couple of hours.

-• Treats multiple types of infections: Commonly prescribed for issues in the lungs, bladder, or skin.
+• Treats multiple types of infections: Often prescribed for issues in the lungs, bladder, or skin.

-• Covers a broad range: It’s considered a broad-spectrum antibiotic, meaning it targets many bacterial strains.
+• Covers a broad range: As a broad-spectrum antibiotic, it targets many bacterial strains.

 Because it travels through your dog’s bloodstream, amoxicillin can reach different areas where infections may be hiding.
-Still, it’s not always the right fit.
-Your veterinarian will assess your dog’s overall condition, medical history, and test results to decide if it’s the best option.
+Still, it is not always the right fit.
+Your veterinarian will assess your dog’s condition, medical history, and test results to decide if it is appropriate.

-If your dog has started scratching more than usual, breathing differently, or making frequent bathroom trips, it might be a sign of an infection.
-In these cases, your vet may recommend amoxicillin to treat issues such as skin wounds, respiratory infections, or urinary tract infections.
+If your dog has started scratching more than usual, breathing differently, or making frequent bathroom trips, it might be a sign of infection.
+Your vet may recommend amoxicillin to treat conditions such as:

-To figure out what’s going on, your vet will examine your dog thoroughly by running blood work or a urine culture and asking questions about appetite, energy levels, and daily habits These steps help pinpoint the cause and determine whether amoxicillin is the right choice.
+To figure out what is going on, your vet may run blood work or a urine culture and ask about appetite, energy, and daily habits.
+These steps help determine whether amoxicillin is needed.

 • Trouble breathing